dotnet/docs/docs/framework/wpf/security-wpf.md

  ![Relationship between application navigation and browser navigation.](./media/security-wpf/application-browser-navigation-relationship.png)

- The type of content that is considered safe for an [!INCLUDE[TLA2#tla_xbap](../../../includes/tla2sharptla-xbap-md.md)] to navigate to is primarily determined by whether application navigation or browser navigation is used.
+ The type of content that is considered safe for an XBAP to navigate to is primarily determined by whether application navigation or browser navigation is used.

 <a name="Application_Navigation_Security"></a>
 ### Application Navigation Security